 If you are using Microsoft Outlook and unable to open attachments, make sure an add-in is not causing the problem.
 You can disable all add-ins in Outlook by following the steps below.

 - Under Manage, click COM Add-ins.

-- Click on GO button next to Manage, then uncheck all of the add-ins.
+- Click the GO button next to Manage, then uncheck all the add-ins.

 - Once everything is disabled, click OK.

 - Close Microsoft Outlook, then re-open Outlook to see if the issue is resolved.